-This section summarises the key parameters and specifications for the all protocols, from sampling, physical evaluation, processing into cacao mass and chocolate and sensory evaluation.
+This section summarises the key parameters and specifications for all the protocols, from sampling, physical evaluation, processing into cacao mass and chocolate and sensory evaluation.

-Guidance is provided on the storage and ageing process of cacao beans, cacao mass (also known as mass), and chocolate, which is crucial for stabilising their flavour characteristics.
+Guidance is provided on the storage and ageing process of cacao beans, cacao mass (also known as liquor), and chocolate, which is crucial for stabilising their flavour characteristics.